B. Bumble and the Stingers: Later releases and legacy

 Such was "Nut Rocker"'s popularity in Britain that a touring group, with Hazan and R. C. Gamble, was flown over in October 1962 to promote the follow-up, "Apple Knocker", based on Rossini's William Tell Overture.
 However, neither that record nor the next release, "Dawn Cracker", based on "Morning Mood" from Peer Gynt by Grieg, was successful, and after another adaptation of a classical melody, "Baby Mash" (taken from Brahms' Lullaby), no more B. Bumble and the Stingers records were issued on Rendezvous after 1963, when that label went out of business.
 (Some singles were released on other labels, from 1964 to 1972.)
-Hall went on to work with Sam Cooke and many others, Palmer and Freeman became successful session musicians, Fowley moved on to work as a producer and as svengali to the Runaways, and Hazan later recorded solo as Ali Hassan (on instrumentals) and Al Anthony (as a singer).
+Hall went on to work with Sam Cooke and many others, Palmer and Freeman were already successful session musicians, Fowley moved on to work as a producer and as svengali to the Runaways, and Hazan later recorded solo as Ali Hassan (on instrumentals) and Al Anthony (as a singer).

 R. C. Gamble retired from music in 1965 and later became an economics professor at Fort Hays State College in Hayes, Kansas.
 He died on August 2, 2008.

 A version of "Nut Rocker" (spelled "Nutrocker") was recorded in 1972 by Emerson, Lake & Palmer.
 The original version was reissued at the same time, and again made the UK chart (number 19).
 The recording has been used as background in several movies, including Butcher Boy (1998), The Young Poisoner's Handbook (1995), and Big Momma's House (2000).

 A version of "Bumble Boogie" was recorded in Nashville in 1983 by Mike Bunis.
 It was released on Gold Coast Records.
 In addition to Bunis on piano, it featured Steve Phillips (guitar), Duane Dursma (bass), and Barry Byrd (drums).
 According to sources, it was recorded at Sound Control Studios on a Yamaha upright piano.